JetBrains/ring-ui/README.md

 2. Install Ring UI Yeoman generator: `npm install -g generator-ring`.

-3. To add new block, go to components folder and type
+3. To add a new block, issue one of the following commands after changing to the `components` folder:
-  * For plain js block: `yo ring:plain`
+  * For a plain JS block: `yo ring:plain`
-  * For ReactJS block: `yo ring:jsx`
+  * For a ReactJS block: `yo ring:jsx`
-  * For AngularJS block: `yo ring:ng`
+  * For an AngularJS block: `yo ring:ng`

-  It will ask for block name and then create block folder and files with block skeleton for you.
+It will ask for block name and then create the skeleton for you.

 ## Building on host project side: